 Data loss can paralyze your entire business and can have devastating effects on your reputation and revenues.
 In fact, 94 percent of businesses don’t survive a catastrophic data loss, which just drives home the point about how crippling it can be.

 A SaaS backup solution helps businesses avoid such ”engine lags” and their unpleasant consequences, ensuring a smooth drive to the finish line.
-Yet, business decision-makers persistently question the value of a G Suite or Office 365 backup and seldom allocate a budget to it.
+Yet, business decision-makers persistently question the value of a Google Workspace or Office 365 backup and seldom allocate a budget to it.

 Here are three obstacles you can expect when pitching a SaaS backup solution.

 Obstacle #1: They Believe that Microsoft or Google is Fully Responsible for Their Data

 A staggering 49 percent of organizations live under the false assumption that SaaS applications like Google Workspace or Office 365 are all they need to protect their data.
 Yes, Google and Microsoft do have best-in-class security to protect data, but they come with BIG limitations.